Children's Film Festivals and Indie Movie Theaters in NYC for Kids

 $10 for adults, $7 for children younger than 13

 BAM's annual family film fest isn't the only time to catch kid-friendly screenings at this lovely theater.
-On select Sunday afternoons from fall through spring, the culture spot shows children's classics on the big screen.
-Upcoming films include Bon Voyage, Charlie Brown (And Don't Come Back), My Uncle, and Babe.
+On select weekend afternoons, the culture spot shows children's classics on the big screen.

 This post, originally published in February 2010, is updated annually.